isiddique2024/Page-Table-Injector/README.md

     - Physical memory removal (`mi_remove_physical_memory`) - Removes pages from OS physical memory ranges
     - Parity error bit (`set_parity_error`) - Returns STATUS_HARDWARE_MEMORY_ERROR on memory copy (default)
     - Lock bit anti-debug (`set_lock_bit`) - Causes system crash if page is copied by MmCopyMemory
+    - Hide translation (`hide_translation`) - Sets the PteAddress field within the MmPfnDatabase entry to 0, this causes MmGetVirtualForPhysical to translate the physical address to the wrong virtual address, 0 in this case
 - **Support for Various Payloads**:
     - Load DLL from disk
     - Use embedded in-memory DLL (MessageBox by default)